codingcatgirl/choo/docs/transit/start.rst

 Also, **Location** and **Platform** are subclasses of **AbstractLocation** which describas anything that has a static position.

 Those models are called **Searchables** because you can search for them with transit.
-You can…
+You can...

 * provide an instance of them. transit will try to retrieve it and return a more complete version of it to you
 * use their ``Request`` submodel to specify what you are looking. transit will use the ``Result`` submodel to give you the search results.